-Honda offers the fit in four trim levels: LX, EX, EX-L and EX-L with Navi.
+Honda offers the fit in four trim levels: LX, Sport, EX, and EX-L.

 All fit models regardless of trim level come standard with Honda's Vehicle Stability Assist function, traction control and rollover sensors.
 Front, side and side curtain airbags are also standard.